 When to visit your Olathe family dentist

 You should visit your dentist regularly, but especially if you feel you may have a cavity starting.
 Symptoms of cavities vary and can depend on when the cavity started and where it’s located in the mouth.
 In the beginning stages, patients may not feel anything at all.
 But, as the cavity gets larger and deeper into the tooth they may begin to feel symptoms such as toothache, spontaneous pain or pain with sweet food and drinks, pain with hot or cold food and drinks or even staining on the surface of the tooth.
 However, these symptoms don’t always mean you have a cavity.
-The best way to be sure your teeth are in great health is by regularly visiting your dentist.
+The best way to be sure your teeth are in great health is by regularly visiting your dentist and also read more at Kyle Parkway Dentistry blog.

 If you’d like to learn more about preventing cavities in your teeth or your child’s teeth, visit your local Olathe dentist.
 We love getting to know families from around the Kansas City area and take pride in being a great dentist for kids.
 Call us at 912-782-8900 if you’d like to schedule an appointment at your Olathe family dentist.